-This article is for informational purposes only.
+This series of articles are for informational purposes only.
 Consult your local medical authority for advice.
 For up-to-date information on the COVID-19 outbreak and vaccine, visit cdc.gov.

 The importance of healthy sleep during this pandemic cannot be overstated.
-A good night’s rest is essential for a strong immune system and healthy brain functioning.
+A good, unencumbered night’s rest is essential for a strong immune system and healthy brain functioning.
 Sleep also plays a pivotal role in how we manage our moods and mental health.

-If you experience worsening sleep problems, you should contact your doctor.
+Remember, if you experience new or worsening sleep problems, you should contact your doctor.
 Many medical professionals are available virtually for patients who would rather not visit offices in person.